Twelvelines/MCCAL/README.md

    mv ModelGrammar* model/
    mv tmp2.g4 ModelGrammar.g4
    ```

+   If you are working the project under a git environment, do not forget to add the files into git.

 4. Rebuild the project.
 The modification should now take effect on the parser.
 You can do further work to utilise the parsed elements.